-When you look at a beautiful piece of natural rattan furniture, most people do not realize how many steps it has even taken for the rattan material to reach the supplier.
+When you look at a beautiful piece of natural rattan furniture, most people do not realize how many steps it has taken for the rattan material to reach the supplier.

 Processing the rattan materials can also be labor intensive.
 Two main methods are used to process the rattan materials: traditional and modern.
 The more modern method cures the rattan; most rattan processed today uses this method.